m2osw/prinbee/doc/README.md

    * Presence of data is checked using a Bloom filter; which is to keep a set of bits representing the result of a set of hash calculations.

+     WARNING: the number of entries in a bloom filter has to be much larger than the number of rows otherwise all counters are non-zero and the filter is totally useless

      https://en.wikipedia.org/wiki/Bloom_filter

      https://hur.st/bloomfilter/